Thomas Pitera: Martial arts

 At the age of 12, Pitera had been a huge fan of the 1966 The Green Hornet television show and actor Bruce Lee starring alongside Van Williams, triggering his lifelong interest in martial arts.
 It was later solidified in 1969 with the release of the film Marlowe starring James Garner and Lee as "Lee Wong".
 He let his thick, straight, black hair grow down past his ears despite disapproval by his parents for not wanting him to look like a "hippie", started eating sushi as a regular part of his diet and immersed himself in Eastern philosophy.

 After winning a kumite competition in Sheepshead Bay, Pitera spent 27 months in Tokyo training under Shihan Hiroshi Masumi in the ways of the Ko-ryū Ninjutsu.

-His mother and aunt Angelina Bugowski went to visit him and were impressed with the change to his physical appearance, maturity, sensibility and understanding of the Japanese culture and people.
 He was trained to use the tonfa, nunchucks and katanas.
-While in Japan, he grew his hair down to his shoulders to adopt the Bruce Lee image.
+While in Japan, he grew his hair down to his shoulders.
 After his scholarship ended, he sought work in a chopsticks factory to underwrite his stay and earn more money.
 This led him to acquire the nickname "Tommy Karate" by friends and fellow mobsters, despite that he specialized in Togakure-ryū and not karate.